A game-theoretic probability approach to loopholes in CHSH experiments: Game-theoretic analysis of CHSH experiments with and without loopholes

 \begin{proof} See Section \ref{proof_2}. \end{proof}

 Theorem~\ref{thm:CHSH_holds} states, in game-theoretic terms, that Scientist~AB possesses a {\it winning strategy} in the hidden-variable game with loopholes closed.
+More precisely, Scientist~AB can choose a strategy \(q:\Omega^\ast\to\mathcal{P}(\Omega^2)\) such that Nature~AB cannot keep both capital processes \(F_n^{AB}\) and \(I_n^{AB}\) bounded.
+Scientists run two capital processes in parallel. \begin{itemize} \item \(F_n^{AB}\) tests whether the empirical conditional frequencies converge to the CHSH table. \item \(I_n^{AB}\) tests whether the empirical distribution on \(\Omega^4\times\Theta\) factorizes asymptotically into the product of its marginal distributions on \(\Omega^4\) and on \(\Theta\), providing a frequency-based analogue of measurement independence. \end{itemize}

-More precisely, Scientist~AB can choose a strategy \(q:\Omega^\ast\to\mathcal{P}(\Omega)\) such that Nature~AB cannot keep both capital processes \(K_n^{AB}\) and \(W_n^{AB}\) bounded: Nature must either reproduce the CHSH table at the level of empirical conditional frequencies \eqref{eqn:simulate_CHSH_table} {\it or} exhibit setting-independence-like behavior, in the frequency sense \eqref{eqn:simulate_independence}, but it cannot achieve both simultaneously.
-Thus, as \(n\to\infty\), at least one of \(K_n^{AB}\) or \(W_n^{AB}\) necessarily diverges, meaning that Nature inevitably loses in the sense of game-theoretic probability.
+Note that \eqref{eqn:simulate_independence} is weaker than the probabilistic independence assumptions usually imposed in the context of the CHSH inequality.
+Even under this weaker requirement, Nature must either reproduce the CHSH table at the level of empirical conditional frequencies \eqref{eqn:simulate_CHSH_table} {\it or} exhibit setting-independence-like behavior, in the frequency sense \eqref{eqn:simulate_independence}, but it cannot achieve both simultaneously.
+Thus, as \(n\to\infty\), at least one of \(F_n^{AB}\) or \(I_n^{AB}\) necessarily diverges.

 At first sight this may seem at odds with the empirical situation: in actual CHSH experiments, Bell-type inequalities are violated in accordance with quantum-mechanical predictions.
 The point, however, is that the theorem is not merely saying that ``a violation occurs.''
 Rather, it clarifies what must {\it give way} within a local hidden-variable (LHV) picture once the relevant loopholes are controlled.

-The message of Theorem~\ref{thm:CHSH_holds} is that one cannot simultaneously reproduce the CHSH table (including quantum correlations) and maintain measurement independence (free choice of settings) within an LHV model.
-While this is often discussed within a probabilistic framework, our theorem recasts it as a sequential, game-theoretic validation that does not assume an underlying probability space.

-Scientists run two capital processes in parallel. \begin{itemize} \item \(K_n^{AB}\) tests whether the empirical conditional frequencies converge to the CHSH table. \item \(W_n^{AB}\) tests whether the empirical distribution on \(\Omega^4\times\Theta\) factorizes asymptotically into the product of its marginal distributions on \(\Omega^4\) and on \(\Theta\), providing a frequency-based analogue of measurement independence. \end{itemize}

-Note that \eqref{eqn:simulate_independence} is weaker than the probabilistic independence assumptions usually imposed in the context of the CHSH inequality.
-Theorem~\ref{thm:CHSH_holds} asserts that Nature (the LHV side) cannot satisfy these two convergence requirements simultaneously.
-Consequently, as \(n\to\infty\), at least one of \(K_n^{AB}\) or \(W_n^{AB}\) must diverge.
+Physically, an LHV model can survive asymptotically only by abandoning one of the two: either it fails to reproduce the CHSH table, or it gives up measurement independence by correlating the setting choices with the hidden variable.